 Should you enroll your child in preschool?
 This is a question many parents feel the pressure to respond to and act on as their kids get older.
-The choice to put kids in preschool or forego the whole thing is one that elicits heated debates.
+The choice to put kids in preschool or forego the whole thing elicits heated debates.

 Each option has its merits and whichever one you choose, we know you have your child’s interests at heart.

 Picking a preschool isn’t easy.
-As parents, we have to give our choice careful consideration so we teach our children to love — not despise — school.
+As parents, we have to give our choice careful consideration to teach our children to love — not despise — school.
+Preschool is all about play and learning, your goal should be to find a safe and pleasant environment that your child will be happy to attend.

 Do Kids Need Preschool?

 The period between birth up to 8 years of age is arguably the most crucial in your child’s life.
-During these formative years, the experiences your child goes through shape their brain, capacity to learn, empathize and socialize.
+During these formative years, the experiences your child goes through shape their brain, increase language, capacity to learn, empathize and socialize (1).

 It also dictates how they respond to stress or challenging situations.
-Exposing your child to early learning opportunities before the age of 5 gives them a clear advantage over others (source).
+Exposing your child to early learning opportunities before 5 gives them a clear advantage over others (2).

 Preschool is one such opportunity.
 It provides an environment for your child to learn through play, to receive positive discipline, and forge friendships.

 More parents are beginning to appreciate the role preschool plays in their children’s overall development.
-You don’t need to take my word for it — the National Center for Education Statistics produced a report in 2017 to support this claim.
+You don’t need to take my word for it — the National Center for Education Statistics produced a report in 2017 to support this claim (3).
+The number of 3- to 5-year-olds enrolled in full-day preschool programs rose to 56 percent in 2017.
+This is up from 47 percent in 2000 (4).

 The high cost of living coupled with the added cost of private preschool is one such reason.
 In a scenario where the family is struggling to stay afloat, preschool takes a back seat.